Deviled Eggs are delicious.

 “Egg, chicken and potato salad is a delicious ‘super food’.” the Dude of Food

-Body builders, fighters, athletes, nutritionists, historians, archivists and intelligent eaters everywhere all agree that eggs and chicken are good sources of protein and carbs are good for a body in motion.
-They too would agree upon the fact that vegetables are good for folks.
-So when I mixed eggs, chicken, potatoes, celery and onions together, in theory, I made super food, no?
+Body builders, fighters, athletes, nutritionists, historians, chefs, archivists and intelligent eaters everywhere all agree that eggs and chicken are good sources of protein and carbs are good for a body in motion.
+This group also would agree upon the fact that vegetables are good for folks.
+So when I mixed eggs, chicken, potatoes, celery and onions together, I made a super food.
 The recipe ingredients follow at the end of article.

 Super Food photo: p3

 I started by peeling, cubing and boiling 3 potatoes in salted water.
-I use and love my Oneida knife.
+I love my Oneida knife.
 I’m not endorsed by them but this knife and I have grown together in the kitchen and we both try to look good while staying sharp.

-You can add steamed peas to the mix if you like.
+You can add steamed peas to the mix if you desire.
 If so now is the time to retrieve them from the freezer and steam a cup full of them.
 Once steamed, cover and let sit.

-Now is the time to chop the vegetables, onions and celery, while the potatoes are warming up.
+Next, time to chop the onions and celery, while warming the potatoes in water.
 I like to leave the onion a little chunkier and dice the celery up pretty small as you can see in the photo.

 Peel and chop up the hard boiled eggs.